One of the key problems with contracts is knowing how and when to use them effectively.

 No strategy?
 No problem!

-Once upon a time, a buyer approached a seller and asked the seller to provide a fire suppression system for a new popcorn factory in Pontefract.
+Once upon a time, a buyer was discussing its new popcorn factory in Pontefract with a seller it had worked with before.
+It asked the seller to provide a fire suppression system for that new factory.
 The contract discussions progressed nicely, a price was agreed, a standard specification sent and other relevant terms bandied around…

 The seller sent their quote which referred to their own T&C, but forgot to send those T&C to the buyer.